Kubernetes

 permit) enables horizontal scaling for increased load.

-By default, the Riva API server and Triton server are deployed inside the same container in a
+Riva API server and Triton server deployed as separate Pods.
+In the case of a multi-GPU environment,

-value specifies the list of models to be loaded.
-Deployment of each Triton server can be controlled by dict entry enabled
+field specifies the list of models to be loaded.

 Prebuilt models not required for your deployment can be deleted from